 Myths and controversies about what causes cancer

-We explore the rumours, fiction, media reports and urban legends about whether everyday products increase cancer risk
+Our health information team explore what other organisations are saying about the rumours, fiction, media reports and urban legends about whether everyday products increase cancer risk.

 Read more on Plastic bottles and cling film; Artificial sweeteners; Psychological stress; Cosmetics and toiletries; Breast implants; Underwire bras; Organic food; Hormones in cattle; Food additives; Coffee; Burned or browned foods (acrylamide); Tap water

 There are claims that chemicals in plastic drinks bottles, cling film and food containers can cause cancer by seeping into the contents.
 While some studies have shown that a very small amount of chemicals in plastic packaging can get into drinks or food when heated, these amounts have been well within safe limits – which are very strictly regulated in the UK.

 There is no reliable evidence that using plastic bottles to drink from, or cling film to store or freeze food, increases your risk of cancer.
 However, if you are using plastic utensils while cooking, the best thing to do is to follow the directions and only use plastics that are specifically meant for cooking.
 Inert containers, such as heat-resistant glass, ceramics and stainless steel, are preferable for cooking.

 The risk of using plastics for cooking is very small.
 Not smoking, followed by maintaining a healthy weight through eating a healthy diet and keeping active, are the most effective ways to reduce your cancer risk.

 Studies on artificial sweeteners, including saccharin and aspartame, have shown no convincing evidence of an association with cancer.
 Earlier cancer scares linked with certain sweeteners have been discredited.